-SAN DIEGO, JUNE 1, 2016 – The Autism Research Institute’s sound fiscal management practices and commitment to accountability and transparency have earned it a 4-star rating from Charity Navigator, America’s largest independent charity evaluator.
+SAN DIEGO, JUNE 1, 2017 – The Autism Research Institute’s sound fiscal management practices and commitment to accountability and transparency have earned it another 4-star rating from Charity Navigator, America’s largest independent charity evaluator.

 Since 2002, using objective, data-driven analysis, Charity Navigator has awarded only the most fiscally responsible organizations a 4-star rating.
 In 2011, Charity Navigator added 17 metrics, focused on governance and ethical practices as well as measures of openness, to its ratings methodology.
 These “Accountability & Transparency” metrics, which account for 50 percent of a charity’s overall rating, reveal which charities have “best practices" that minimize the chance of unethical activities, and which freely share basic information with donors and other stakeholders.